An optimal diagonalization-based preconditioner for parabolic optimal control problems: Conclusions

 \section{Conclusions}

-In this study, we developed a novel PinT preconditioner for all-at-once linear systems from optimal control problems with parabolic equations, using $\epsilon$-circulant matrices which can be efficiently implemented by fast Fourier transforms.
-Our approach enhances the convergence rate of the GMRES method, maintaining linearity with a theoretically estimated $\epsilon$ and independence from matrix size and the regularization parameter.
-Numerical experiments confirm the effectiveness and efficiency of our preconditioner.
+In this study, we developed a novel PinT preconditioner for the all-at-once linear systems from optimal control problems with parabolic equations, using $\epsilon$-circulant matrices which can be efficiently implemented by fast Fourier transforms.
+Our approach enhances the convergence rate of the GMRES method, maintaining linearity with a theoretically estimated $\epsilon$, and remains independent of both the matrix size and the regularization parameter.
+Numerical experiments confirm the effectiveness and efficiency of our preconditioner. \correc{As part of our future work, we intend to generalize our preconditioning strategies to accommodate more complex problem settings—particularly those involving parabolic optimal control problems discretized in time using the second-order Crank–Nicolson scheme, as well as optimal control problems constrained by fractional time-dependent diffusive equations.}